-All dancer images courtesy of Take2 Video.
+All dancer images courtesy of Spotlight Dance Photography.

 We believe that dance is a great choice for you or your children, combining physical activity with the development of coordination and the mastery of an art form.
 Dance instruction fosters discipline and confidence, builds team work, and improves self-image.
 Learning to dance is hard work, but it should be fun, so we create a relaxed atmosphere that generates camaraderie.
 We value the enjoyment of the process over intense practice schedules or a focus on winning.
 Star Steps is a safe and nurturing place where you and your children will feel challenged and motivated.